Thomas Swinford

-Captain Thomas Francis Swinford (9 May 1839 – 23 January 1915) was an English army officer and cricketer who played in four first-class cricket in 1874.
+Captain Thomas Francis Swinford (9 May 1839 – 23 January 1915) was an English army officer and cricketer who played in four first-class cricket matches in 1874.
 Born at Minster-in-Thanet near Ramsgate in Kent, Swinford was a right-handed batsman.

 Educated at Blackheath Proprietary School, Swinford played his first-class matches for Kent County Cricket Club.
 His debut was against Derbyshire.
 He was described in his Wisden obituary as a "good batsman and long-stop" who had made a half-century against Lancashire.

 He served as a captain in the 98th Regiment.
 He died at Polegate near Eastbourne in Sussex in January 1915 aged 75.